Geyse: Senior national team

 Geyse made her debut for the senior Brazil women's national football team in September 2017 as a substitute in a 4–0 win over Chile.
 She was selected in Brazil's 23-player squad for the 2019 FIFA Women's World Cup in France, after a prolific season with Benfica at club level.
 Geyse made two appearances in Brazil's 2019 Women's World Cup tournament, their first group stage match against Jamaica, and their quarterfinal defeat against France.

 Geyse scored her first senior national team goal at the 2021 SheBelieves Cup, Brazil's fourth goal in a 4–1 victory against Argentina.
 Later in the year, Geyse was called up by Pia Sundhage to represent Brazil at the 2021 Summer Olympics.

-International goals

 Personal life

 Geyse gifted her mother and siblings a house with the money she earned from football.
 Geyse has her mother's face tattooed on her left arm.